 There are regular trains from Scotland's major cities.
 Perth railway station is located approximately 0.7 miles (1.1km) from the centre of Perth.
 A map showing the best route to walk can be found here.
 There is also a taxi rank located outside the station.

-There are many local bus services which link the centre of Perth and the surrounding area.
-The Perth and Kinross Council website provides details about timetables and routes.
+There are a number of Stagecoach East services which link the centre of Perth and the surrounding area.

 There is both on-street and off-street parking on Mill Street where charges apply from 8am - 6pm Monday to Saturday.
 There are three disabled public car parking spaces directly opposite the main entrance to the concert hall but these tend to fill very quickly.